 If it’s a room, they should be able to scan room cards with imagery, information, price and availability for every room type without having to enter a booking engine.
-They should be able to see immediately that you have a room they want, when they need it, and is within their budget.
+They should be able to see immediately that you have a room they want, when they need it, and within their budget.

 The same applies to individual service offering pages as well, such as corporate events, banquets, or weddings.
-Prospects should be able to see facility information like layout, size, capacity and AV equipment along with imagery, pricing and availability.
+Prospects should be able to see facility information like layout, size, capacity and AV equipment, along with imagery, pricing and availability.
 Again, they are able to qualify themselves quickly and accurately with minimal frustration on their end or effort on yours.

-When a prospect has all of the information they need to make a purchasing decision on your homepage, they only need the booking engine to enter their credit card information and complete the transaction.
+When a prospect has all the information they need to make a purchasing decision on your homepage, they only need the booking engine to enter their credit card information and complete the transaction.

 They aren’t bouncing out of your site.
 They aren’t abandoning their shopping carts.
 They aren’t quitting on a form-fill.
 They knew what they wanted before they hit your website, and then they were reassured, reminded and informed anywhere they scrolled or scanned on your homepage.